Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 ### Miscellaneous Features

+### Stairs
-**Stairs:** The usual way to connect different levels of a dungeon is with stairs.
+The usual way to connect different levels of a dungeon is with stairs.
 Straight stairways, spiral staircases, or stairwells with multiple landings between flights of stairs are all common in dungeons, as are ramps (sometimes with an incline so slight that it can be